2011 Hectorville siege

 The 2011 Hectorville siege took place between the hours of 2:30 a.m. and 10:30 a.m. on Friday, 29 April 2011, at the small suburb of Hectorville, east of Adelaide in the state of South Australia, Australia.
-It began after a 39-year-old resident of the suburb, later identified as Donato Anthony Corbo, entered his neighbours' property and shot four people, killing three and severely wounding one.
+It began after a 39-year-old resident of the suburb, later identified as Donato Anthony Corbo, entered his neighbors' property and shot four people, killing three and severely wounding one.
 An eight-hour stand-off with police followed, during which time he shot and wounded two officers.
 The stand-off culminated in his arrest by members of the Special Tasks and Rescue unit of South Australia Police.

 Events

-The incident started at approximately 2:30 a.m. when Corbo entered his neighbours' property and shot dead the 64-year-old man, then his 65-year-old wife and their 41-year-old son-in-law.
+The incident started at approximately 2:30 a.m. when Corbo entered his neighbor's property and shot dead the 64-year-old man, then his 65-year-old wife and their 41-year-old son-in-law.
 A female who was also in the house at the time rang police and fled with her 14-year-old son and his 11-year-old friend, but the son was seriously wounded when Corbo shot him as he tried to flee the house.

 A South Australia Police patrol were the first officers on the scene.
 It is alleged that when the officers approached the house, Corbo opened fire with a shotgun.
-One officer was seriously wounded when he was shot in the face and another officer was wounded in the knee, but was able to return fire and drag himself and his wounded colleague to safety.
+One officer was seriously wounded when he was shot in the face and another officer was wounded in the knee but was able to return fire and drag himself and his wounded colleague to safety.
 Both officers were taken to Royal Adelaide Hospital for treatment and survived.
 Corbo then fled next door back to his property, where he engaged in a tense siege with heavily armed members of the STAR force.
 After an eight-hour-long siege, police finally entered the property and arrested Corbo without further casualties.